 Main Components of Garment Cost Estimation

 This must be the most significant component when it comes to garment and clothing production.
 This component accounts for the most part of garment production costs.

 Quantity and fabric type influence the price of the fabric and there are different types of fabric out there such as yarn, knitted, power loom, fiber (cotton, polyester, blended fabric, silk etc.).
 These different types of fabric vary from one to another in terms of price and the cost could also be affected by other parameters like availability and fabric specs.

 Quality of items and quantity added to cost of labor sums up the cost of trims.
 However, there are also various types of trims and like fabric, their material and types vary in terms of prices.
 It is the client’s duty to do vast research in order to come up with the specific trims perfect for their product and achieve quality without compensating their budget.

 3. Labor Cost

 The default formula for calculating in-house manufacturing labor cost with wholesale clothing manufacturers is total cost per hour multiplied to the number of hours it takes to make the style, divided by the number of units produced.
 If there is contractor intervention, expect additional service charges added on to the labor cost calculation.

 ((cost per hour * total number of hours) / no. of units produced or line efficiency in %)

 4. Other value added charges

-Aside from the three main components above, there are other services need to be paid for depending on the type of garment or clothing produced.
+Aside from the three main components above, there are other services need to be paid for depending on the type of garment or custom clothing produced.
 The most common value added services are printing, laundry service, embroidery and patching.